PhaseII-eAmusement-Network/BadManiac/README.md

-# BadManiac-JS
+# BadManiac
- JS and node.js implementation of badmaniac
+PhaseII eAmusement Network's Discord bot, used for Scorecards and more.